 Who are you?

-We’re a (small) team of writers from a handful of secondary disciplines —graphic design, forestry, even marketing—based in Missoula, Montana.
+We’re a (small) team of writers from a handful of secondary disciplines —graphic design, forestry, even accounting—based in Missoula, Montana.
 Unstamatic is the little niche we’ve carved out of the internet to share art in a format all our own.

 I’ve submitted, when will I hear back?